perssongroup/handbook/docs/getting_started/before.md

-# Before You Arrive <a name="before"></a>
+# Before You Arrive

 A member of the Persson Group Onboarding Team will reach out before your expected start date to share this group handbook and coordinate other onboarding efforts to welcome you to the Persson Group.
-Although many things can only be taken care of after arriving at LBNL, here are a few simple things you can do in advance.
+Although many things can only be taken care of after arriving, here are a few simple things you can do in advance.

 If you have not been contacted by the Persson Group Onboarding Team at least one week before your arrival, please reach out to Christian  Legaspi and Ann Rutt (contact information is on the Persson Group website in Useful Quick Links below).
 We do our best, but there may have been a miscommunication or oversight on our end if no one has not reached out two weeks before your expected start date.

 -----------------------------------------------------------------------------------------------------------------------------

-## Work Scope and Hiring Details <a name="before"></a>
+## Work Scope and Hiring Details

 Several administrative and research details in onboarding are uniquie to each group member.
 Some of this information may have been communicated during your hiring process, but please reach out to Kristin (or members of the Persson Group Onboarding Team) if you are unsure about any of the following questions before your arrival: